How to start an Airbnb business in 5 simple steps

 Alternative Airbnb business models

-These approaches let you enter the short-term rental market by using other people's properties.
+You don't need to own property to start an Airbnb business.
+These alternative models let you enter the short-term rental market with little or no upfront capital by using other people's properties.

 Rental arbitrage